xwmx/nb/README.md

 # search the local notebook for <query string>
 nb search "query string"

-# search the local notebook and all global notebooks for <query string>
+# search the local notebook and all unarchived global notebooks for <query string>
 nb search "query string" --all
 ```